simon-norman/space-usage-analyst/README.md

 This is part of the Workplace Intelligence Platform, which provides organisations with real-time insights on how their staff are using their workspaces, in order to inform how the space can be improved and property costs can be reduced.

-This service sifts through the raw recording data (the mobile device location data) and identifies how many people have occupied each space throughout the day.
+This service calls the Recordings API every 15 minutes and retrieves the raw recording data (the mobile device location data).
+It then sifts through the data to identifies how many people have occupied each space throughout the day.
+It saves this analysis to the Space Usage API.

 ## Technical overview